Graham Reid | | 3 min read

 Pity because Montoya – who was with the group for a decade – is one of the great, stinging blues players who learned his art from the legendary Albert Collins in whose band he started his career (as a drummer).

-Since leaving the Blues Breakers he has recorded a string o fine albums and although a serviceable singer, it is his fist-tight, searing playing (the incendiary Lost in the Bottle here) which you come to him for.
+Since leaving the Blues Breakers he has recorded a string of fine albums and although sometimes just a serviceable singer, it is his fist-tight, searing playing (the incendiary Lost in the Bottle here) which you come to him for.
 And his more restrained blues (Devil Don't Sleep).

 Hard as Hell, by Coco Montoya

 Although albums by Anthrax, Sepultura and others on the bludgeoning end of the metal spectrum used to command turntable time at Elsewhere, the punishing thrash /speed metal hasn't been given much time lately.
 So out of curiosity and genuine interest we whack in this second album by this Texas five-piece and cautiously turn it all the way up to 6 . . . just to be on the safe side.

 Of course this doom-laden, hell-bound race to the finish line (the impending apocalypse by way of demons, corrupt politicians, the end of empire) demands greater volume for the full chest pain.
 With the kind of machine-tooled discipline of the masters in the genre coupled with powerful sonic effects (the title track) and that relentless chug of Panzers at full throttle this is a mighty impressive outing.

 Had me back on Anthrax for a while.
 If you only buy one metal thrash album this month . . .

 (Tragically this is dedicated to 12 named friends and “all our allies who fell too soon”.)

 Soundgarden: Ultramega OK (Sub Pop)